krschroeder/baseframe_js/readme.md

 #### $.store

 Inside the $.store method is the following structure.
 The first parameter can be an `HTMLElement` or a `$(HTMLElement)`.
 The second parameter is a `string` and is the identifier on on which the data is stored.
 Multiple properties can be stored on the same element.
 In the plugin's the instance (`PluginName_instance`) is saved, as well as the instance paremeters (`PluginName_params`).
-Not going to lie, this was started from Bootstraps (which gets its credit in the code), but altered to be little more of its own.

 ```javascript
 const Store = {